wp-plugins/optinmonster/readme.txt

 == Changelog ==

+= 1.0.0.6 =
+* Added a dedicated edit output settings link for each optin.

 = 1.0.0.5 =
 * Fixed bug with passing lead data to redirect URLs.
 * Added improved UX by being able to create and edit optins from the plugin itself.